 The financial reality of virtual reality stocks

 It’s worth noting that technology stocks are almost always a good buy (although the last eight months have certainly been tough on tech).
 That doesn’t mean you should buy just any tech stock.
 But as a whole, the sector has been moving up faster than the general market.
-The Information Technology sector of the S&P 500 has been the index’s top-performing sector for the past 10-year, 5-year, 3-year, 1-year, and year-to-date periods.
-The outperformance is staggering.
-Technology has outperformed the Nasdaq by 239% in the last 10 years, 370% over the last five, and 388% over the last three.
+The Information Technology sector of the S&P 500 has been the index’s top-performing sector for the past 10-year, 5-year, 3-year, 1-year, and year-to-date periods, outperforming the Nasdaq by well over triple-digit percentages in some cases.

 And there is more than one way to invest in virtual reality stocks.
 For example, you could invest in 5G stocks, because only widespread adoption of 5G will make AR and VR fully possible, for several reasons: